Everything in the Garden: American version

 The Broadway version was budgeted at $150,000.
 Film rights were sold to 20th Century Fox for $300,000.
 Fox "made a down payment of $3000,000 toward a ceiling price of $750,000."

 The play was profiled in the William Goldman book The Season: A Candid Look at Broadway.

+Russ Meyer was going to direct the film version.

 Overview

 The play takes place in the suburban house of Richard and Jenny, (Albee version) with the garden that is seen through a sunroom.
 The couple are trying to keep up with their neighbours, but are struggling.
 They are visited by a madam, and Jenny becomes a part-time prostitute.